micbou/vim-for-windows/README.md

 ## Why?
 There is already nightly official Vim binaries for Windows.

 For multiple reasons:
- - the official Vim binaries are not tested.
-I am not going to install untested software and you shouldn't too;
+ - no official 64-bit installer;
- - some interfaces in the official Vim binaries are not up to date: Python 3.5 while 3.6 is available, Racket 6.6 while 6.10 is available, Ruby 2.2 while 2.4 is available.
+ - interfaces in the official Vim binaries are not up to date: Python 3.5 while 3.6 is available, Racket 6.6 while 6.10 is available, Ruby 2.2 while 2.4 is available.
 I am always trying to support the latest interfaces version in the binaries I am distributing;
- - no official 64-bit installer;
+ - compiled with the latest version of Microsoft Visual C++ (2017);
- - my releases are available on [Bintray](https://bintray.com/micbou/generic/vim) and announced on [Twitter](https://twitter.com/mic_bou) so downloading them is fast (faster than GitHub) and it's easy to know when there is a new release (just follow
+ - releases are available on [Bintray](https://bintray.com/micbou/generic/vim) and announced on [Twitter](https://twitter.com/mic_bou) so downloading them is fast (faster than GitHub) and it's easy to know when there is a new release (just follow